apache/openwhisk/docs/actions.md

   ```
   This puts you in a bash shell within the Docker container.

-- Copy the source code and prepare to build it
+- Copy the source code and prepare to build it.
   ```
   cp /owexec/hello.swift /swift3Action/spm-build/main.swift
   ```